How Kids Get Addicted to Fortnite

 As with other forms of addictions, kids addicted to Fortnite may go through these phases as well:

-Emotional Trigger - Friends playing Fornite, fear of missing out as every other kid is talking about the game, and lack of socialising or physical activity may drive your child toward it.
+Emotional Trigger - Friends playing Fornite, fear of missing out as every other kid is talking about the game, and lack of socializing or physical activity may drive your child toward it.
 Trouble at home or in school may cause children to dissociate with the real world and find comfort in Fortnite.

 Craving - The urge to play the game, despite the situation they are in.
 Your kid could be ignoring family time because all he or she can think about is getting online and playing Fortnite.
 Cravings can occur at any time, so they may be on Fortnite way passed their bedtime.